Environmental Noise Monitoring

 - Road traffic

-Broadband noise (that which has a fairly even tone content and is generally less annoying)
+- Broadband (Noise that has a fairly even tone content and less annoying)

 - ‘Whining’ machinery

 - Low frequency noise that causes vibration within surrounding buildings etc.